Since December 2020, health and care services in Norfolk and Waveney have been formally designated as an Integrated Care System (ICS).

 Having the best staff, and supporting them to work well together, will improve the working lives of our staff, and mean people get high quality, personalised and compassionate care.

-Like all Integrated Care Systems in England, we will work to:
+Like all Integrated Care Systems in England, we are working to:

-Our Integrated Care System will also include various other parts:
+Our Integrated Care System also includes various other parts: